Different Imaging Tests Explained

 PET scans use radioactive drugs (called tracers) and a scanning machine to show how your tissues and organs are functioning.

 What to Expect: You swallow or have a radiotracer injected.
-You then enter a PET scanner (which looks like a CT scanner) which reads the radiation given off by the radiotracer.
+You then enter a PET scanner (which looks like a CT scanner) that reads the radiation given off by the radiotracer.

 Imaging Method: Radiotracers